superman108/Housing-Market-Forecast/README.md

 <br>
 <div align="justify">

-The raw data available on [AmesHousing](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) has 82 columns which include 23 nominal, 23 ordinal, 14 discrete, and 20 continuous variables; however, for this study, the data is being split into two separate Training and test sets.
+The raw data available on [AmesHousing](http://jse.amstat.org/v19n3/decock/DataDocumentation.txt) has 82 columns which include 23 nominal, 23 ordinal, 14 discrete, and 20 continuous variables; however, for this study, the data is being split into two separate Training and Test sets.
 The Training set has 2051 observations with 81 features (including the sale price).
 The Test set has 878 observations with 80 features, which excludes the sale price since this is the target variable.
-In Training and Test datasets, there are 9822 and 4171 missing values, respectively.
-Pool_QC, Misc_Feature, Alley, Fence, and Fireplace_Qu acount for 87% of missing values in both Training and Test sets.
+In the Training and Test datasets, there are 9822 and 4171 missing values, respectively.
+Pool_QC, Misc_Feature, Alley, Fence, and Fireplace_Qu acount for 87% of the missing values in both the Training and Test sets.